CAP Support Overview: Definitions and Limitations

 It is expected that the seminar Moderators work with the TOTC staff and CAPs to provide accurate and achievable recipes.
 While the staff will usually do all preparation and serving in order for the Moderator to focus on their discussion, it is always helpful for the Moderator to taste their batches to make any last moment adjustments.
 Each Moderator will be assigned a Cocktail Apprentice Team leader to directly coordinate recipe preparation specifics, batch tasting, serving cues, etc.

 - All cocktail recipes, sub-recipes and tastings must be submitted to your assigned CAP team.
-An email introduction will be sent to you in April.
+An email introduction will be sent to you in early May.

 - CAP Leadership must approve all batched cocktail recipes and tastings.
 No product will be served without their approval.

 - The CAP Leaders will calculate the amount of each ingredient needed based on the room size and all spirits will be ordered through a Louisiana distributor.

 - All ingredients must be procured through TOTCF.
 If anything is to be a self-supplied product, it must be in hand at The Ritz-Carlton by the Saturday before Tales of the Cocktail and we MUST know in advance (proper paperwork required).

 - If product is to be hand carried or will arrive less than 24 hours before the seminar start time special arrangements must be made with the CAP leadership team.

 - Listed below are the limits for tastings and batched cocktails.
 If more cocktails or tastings are requested approval and special arrangements must be made through the CAP leadership team prior to the event.